 - 50+% of behavioral health patients have a medical co-morbidity

 All of the major telehealth vendors are expanding their list of providers to support phone or video behavioral health visits.
 Our experience has shown that by starting this conversation, employers with this concern identify their interest quickly.
-Click here for an in-depth white paper on this topic.
+Click here for a one-pager with shareable stats on this topic.

 - Virtual visits with psychologists, counselors, or therapists at a fraction of the cost of typical in-person visits

 - Convenient and discreet sessions by phone or video